pypyr/pypyr/README.rst

 ==============
 Optional.

-A context_parser parses the pypyr --context input argument.
-The chances are pretty good that it will take the --context argument and put in into the pypyr context.
+A context_parser parses the pypyr command's context input argument.
+This is the second positional argument from the command line.

+The chances are pretty good that the context_parser will take the context command argument and put in into the pypyr context.

 The pypyr context is a dictionary that is in scope for the duration of the entire pipeline.
 The context_parser can initialize the context.
 Any step in the pipeline